ayababa12/Online-Retail-Store---Database-Application/README.md

-# Project Name
+# FOUR3THREE Online Shop

-The 433 Store is an online shopping website developed using Flask and PostgreSQL.
+The FOUR3THREE Store is an online shopping website developed using Flask and PostgreSQL.
 It offers a variety of clothing and cosmetic items.
 Users can browse different categories, view products, add items to their cart, and complete the checkout process.

 ## Table of Contents
 - [A-Database-Design-for-FOUR3THREE](#A-Database-Design-for-FOUR3THREE)